 RELATED: The Trail of Antibiotic-Resistant Superbugs Leads Back to the First Land Animals

 The center proposed new regulations capping 64 percent of antibiotics used in agriculture today, limiting meat consumption to around one burger per person per day worldwide to cut antibiotic consumption in animals by two-thirds, and levying a 50 percent tax on veterinary antibiotics that could reduce the use of the drugs by 31 percent and generate as much as $4.6 billion a year to fund drug research.

 Ramanan Laxminarayan, the center’s director and lead author of the report, said the recommendations would add maybe a nickel to the cost of a burger.
 That’s a small price to pay since the increasing number of bacteria that kill 700,000 a year globally are already impervious to antibiotics, he said.
 For comparison, around 1 million people die every year due to HIV-related illnesses, according to the World Health Organization.

 “We are creating another AIDS pandemic for no particularly good reason except to have hamburgers that cost 5 cents less,” said Laxminarayan.
 “That seems like a poor choice.”

-WATCH: How Much Antibiotics Are in Your Meat?
+WATCH: How Much Are Antibiotics Used in Your Meat?